vmalkin/GiraffeOfDoom/README.md

 # GiraffeOfDoom
 Vaughn's public repository

-Mostly python, and mostly about my home magnetometer/sky-camera project.
+Mostly python, and mostly about my home magnetometer/sky-camera project (http://homepages.vodafone.co.nz/~Svmalkin/).
 This is a spinoff and testbed for our work at http://DunedinAurora.NZ

 ANNet v0.1 	- play and exploration of artificial neural nets.